herrkaefer/cleanup-tabs/README.md

 where `G` is 'Google search result', `SO` is 'Stack Overflow question', `BLANK` is 'blank tab'.

-Expecially for programmers, sites like Google and Stack Overflow are roads that take you to the solutions.
-Oftentimes after useful destinations are approached, the roads need to be cleared.
+Expecially for programmers, sites like Google and Stack Overflow are paths that take you to the solutions.
+Oftentimes after useful destinations are approached, the paths need to be cleared.
 With this extension, that would be easy:

 Just **one click to close:**

 - URL begins with "chrome://" such as blank tabs, Chrome history
 - URL includes "www.google." such as Google search result pages
 - stackoverflow question pages
+- Search pages of Bing, Baidu, ...

 unless the tab is active or pinned.